waldner/collectd-CPU_temp/README.md

    </Package>
 ```

-Also, in some cases there's an extra file that holds information for the package as a whole (usually it's temp1\_*, from what I can see):
+Also, in some cases there's an extra file set that holds information for the package as a whole (usually it's `temp1_*`, from what I can see):

 ```
 # cat /sys/devices/platform/coretemp.0/hwmon/hwmon3/temp1_label